zgabievi/laravel-bogpayment/README.md

 composer require zgabievi/laravel-bogpayment
 ```

-If your laravel version is older than 5.5, then add this to your service providers in config/app.php:
+If your Laravel version is older than **5.5**, then add this to your service providers in *config/app.php*:

 ```php
 'providers' => [